 - Serve your community: Set a goal to volunteer as a family at least once a month.
 There are dozens of opportunities in every community from picking up trash at your neighborhood park, or serving food at the local soup kitchen, to walking dogs at the animal shelter.

 - Team Planet Earth: Assign your family to an environmental cause.
-Pledge to bike to work, school or soccer practice instead of driving, plant a tree every month, reduce everybody’s shower time by 2 minutes, or plant a garden.
+Pledge to bike to work, school, or soccer practice instead of driving, plant a tree every month, reduce everybody’s shower time by 2 minutes, or plant a garden.

 - Food for thought: Make a change to the way your family eats.
 You could reduce the frequency you eat at restaurants, vow to go meatless one day a week, eliminate a junk food, or explore foods from a new culture each month.

 - Money matters: Work together on a family budget, or a new financial goal.
 Save more, donate more; reduce the monthly entertainment expenses, or anything that gets your family thinking about the value of money.
 And be sure to address any limiting beliefs about abundance.

 Once you have a list, start narrowing down ideas by crossing off anything that obviously doesn’t work.
 Talk about the remaining ideas and use the discussion as an opportunity to examine your family values and share ideas for how you can collectively achieve each of the goals.